-Material: The Doyle Black Titanium wedding band is made from extremely durable, yet lightweight aircraft grade black titanium.
-Aircraft grade titanium is 90% pure titanium mixed with 6% aluminum and 4% vanadium, even further increasing the natural strength of titanium.
+The Doyle Black Titanium wedding band is made from extremely durable, yet lightweight aircraft-grade black titanium.
+Aircraft-grade titanium is 90% pure titanium mixed with 6% aluminum and 4% vanadium, even further increasing the natural strength of titanium.
 Also, this band is completely hypoallergenic, so it's perfectly safe for even the most sensitive skin.

-Price: Not only is this good looking wedding band one of the toughest around, it's also one of the cheapest.
+Not only is this good looking wedding band one of the toughest around, but it's also one of the cheapest.
 And that feels good too, doesn't it?

 Choosing a wedding band can be tough.
 After all, it’s something that you’ll–ideally–wear for the rest of your life as a symbol of love and commitment.
 It should also convey your personality and character, and complement your fashion style.